Geotab/sdk/src/hardware/addon-protocols/can.md

 ## Messages from MyGeotab

+A [handshake](#handshake) must be completed before this functionality will work.
 To send messages from MyGeotab to the external device, please download the source code of the [Starter Kit](https://geotab.github.io/sdk/software/js-samples/#starter-kit) sample, and replace the [Sample API](https://github.com/Geotab/sdk/blob/master/src/software/js-samples/starterKit.html#L76) with the following script.
 The alternative is paste the script in the [Runner](https://geotab.github.io/sdk/software/api/runner.html).
 ```javascript
     api.call("Add", {
                 "typeName": "TextMessage",